Inflectra/rapise-samples/CustomColumnReporting/README.md

 ## Solution
 1. Rapise enables one to override its default functionality.
 For example, one may change the behavior of [Tester.Assert](https://rapisedoc.inflectra.com/Libraries/Tester/#assert) that is used internally by the action to report its status.

 2. In RVL one may assign special behaviors to columns **H**, **I** and **J**.
 For example, here we enable fine control over screenshots via the [custom column](https://github.com/Inflectra/rapise-samples/tree/master/CustomColumnScreenshots).
-Here we also want to use custom column, to contain corrected message for the assertion.
+Here we also want to use a custom column to contain corrected message for the assertion.

 This solution uses both methods to achieve the desired effect.